 Moreover, it can be a power cable from the PSU hanging down unmanaged and hitting your motherboard or casing, producing a buzzing sound.
 In this situation, just place the cables in their sockets or tie them up with other cables, or you can follow the cable management methods.

-Sometimes we open the casing of our computer system to clean it or upgrade purpose and forget to close it properly.
+Sometimes, we open the casing of our computer system to clean or upgrade it and forget to close it properly.
 As a result, the sidings or other loose parts of this casing start vibrating because many moving components are attached to it, such as fans, DVD drives, hard disks, etc. As a result, the motherboard seems to give out a buzzing sound.

 Every motherboard is fastened to the computer casing using different screws.
 Sometimes, we forget to tighten one or more screws after opening the motherboard to replace it with some other one or after fixing its issues.

-In this case, when you switch on your computer, its fans and other media with disks start to rotate.
+When you switch on your computer, its fans and other media with disks rotate.
 These factors cause vibrations that produce a buzzing noise.

-Motherboards have multiple electronic components such as capacitors, inductors, heatsinks, etc. A major cause in the old motherboards is the loose or old components that vibrate on providing electric power.
-Hence these vibrations cause a buzzing noise coming out of the motherboard.
+Motherboards have multiple electronic components such as capacitors, inductors, heatsinks, etc. A major cause in the old motherboards is the loose or old components that vibrate to provide electric power.
+Hence, these vibrations cause a buzzing noise coming out of the motherboard.

-Sometimes there are multiple applications in process at the same time.
+Sometimes, there are multiple applications in process at the same time.
 In this case, even the multi-core CPUs are overloaded as the number of apps is more than the number a CPU can handle.
-This situation not only causes the CPU to overheat but also makes the CPU fan run at the maximum speed.
-As a result of it, a sharp buzzing noise starts to come out of the motherboard.
+This situation causes the CPU to overheat, making the CPU fan run at maximum speed.
+As a result, a sharp buzzing noise emerges from the motherboard.

 Motherboards cannot work without a PSU as the peripheral devices attached to them need a power supply.
-There is a life expectancy for everything; hence when the PSU supporting the motherboard, RAMs, SSD or other storage media, Graphics Card, Mouse, Keyboard, and other devices becomes overworked and starts to make buzzing noises.
+There is a life expectancy for everything; hence, when the PSU supporting the motherboard, RAMs, SSD or other storage media, Graphics Card, Mouse, Keyboard, and other devices becomes overworked and starts to buzz.

 Moreover, old or failing DVDs or CD-ROMs have rubbed cogs and components that no longer function properly.
 These components usually make very annoying buzzing sounds.